What Is the COMT Gene?

 Finally, I turned a corner.
 One by one, my symptoms started to ebb.
 And as long as I stick to my gene-healthy diet and lifestyle, I feel better each day.
 That's the power that eating for your genes can have on well-being.

 *To see if you have a problematic COMT, get tested here.
-To learn more about how to manage stress associated with having this COMT gene, check my stress detox program.
+To learn more about how to manage your COMT gene, check out our COMT Program.